rorygreig/udacity-RL-continuous-control/report.md

 to improve training stability such as gradient clipping, as well as only performing the network update step 10 times after every 20 timesteps.
 In order to do this I created separated functions `store_experience()` and `update_networks()`, the first of which adds the agents experience data to the ReplayBuffer and the second updates both the actor and critic networks.
 This means that experience for all agents can be added at each timestep, but the networks updated less frequently.
-The period between network updates and the number of network updates to perform were parameterised so these can be treated as hyperparameters (see hyperparameters section below).
+The number of network updates and the period between them were parameterised so that they can be treated as hyperparameters (see hyperparameters section below).

-There are also some differences from the benchmark implementation, for example I did not add the Ornstein-Uhlenbeck process noise, as I found that training did not work when this noise was added (the score did not improve at all).
+There are also some differences from the benchmark implementation, for example I did not add the Ornstein-Uhlenbeck process noise, as I found that training did not work well when this noise was added (the score did not improve at all).

 I also made some changes to the neural net architectures for actors and critics, see next section.